fractaledmind/fractaledmind.github.io/src/_posts/2024-04-15-sqlite-on-rails-the-how-and-why-of-optimal-performance.md

 ---
-title: SQLite on Rails
+series: SQLite on Rails
-subtitle: The how and why of optimal performance
+title: The how and why of optimal performance
 date: 2024-04-15
 tags:
   - code